View all web browser and mobile devices available in our cloud-based test lab.

+What is the role of test automation in agile and DevOps?
 DevOps is critical in the enterprise.
-And to be successful, you’ll need to have a DevOps testing strategy.
+And to be successful, you’ll need to have a good strategy for testing.

 A DevOps testing strategy must be focused on continuous testing.
 Testing cannot be DevOps or Agile unless it’s continuous.